kristian94/static-test-tech-ex/README.md

 #### a) Analysis tool

-Installed "complexity-report", a tool for statically analyzing Javascript (Node.js) code.
+I installed "complexity-report", a tool for statically analyzing Javascript (Node.js) code.
 The tool is run from the command line and produces an output file with metrics.

 #### b) Results of initial anlysis